ashank96/Rent-Genie/README.md

   Conductor(Mosby) has been used in place of fragments.
   This app is using Data Binding for binding ui components to layout files which reduses much boiler plate code.

   The app locates the nearby rent houses, hotels, lodging and real-estates, based on both:
-  ->user current location and
+  --user current location and
-  ->given address
+  --given address
   within a radius of of selectable distances ranging from 1km to 10km.

   The places are located